-The challenges related to tracking, targeting, and How you optimize impacts who sees your Facebook ad.
-Facebook will show your ad to people most likely to perform your desired action. have increased during the past couple of years.
+The challenges related to tracking, targeting, and The Performance Goal is chosen within the ad set and determines optimization and delivery.
+How you optimize impacts who sees your ad.
+Meta will show your ad to people most likely to perform your desired action.
+More have increased during the past couple of years.
 And yet, Meta has a solution that is sitting right in front of them.
-Meta needs to leverage Outbound clicks measure the number of clicks on ads that take people to properties away from Facebook..
+Meta needs to leverage Outbound clicks measure the number of clicks on ads that take people to properties away from Facebook.
+More.

 This isn’t a particularly complex concept.
 Even the simplest application could be a huge help for advertisers looking to send traffic to their stuff — whether it’s on a website they own or a third-party website.